This article discusses the best digital banks in Nigeria by microfinance banks.

 Low costs, ease of use, and, most importantly, a seamless internet-based transactions have allowed online banks to progressively threaten traditional brick-and-mortar banks around the world in recent years, and Nigeria is no different.

-If one of your goals for 2022 is to simplify your banking portfolio, you may be considering digital banks to save money and time, but aren’t sure which one is ideal to replace your pricey and time-consuming traditional checking account.
+If one of your goals is to simplify your banking portfolio, you may be considering digital banks to save money and time, but aren’t sure which one is ideal to replace your pricey and time-consuming traditional checking account.

 Here are the ten best digital banks in Nigeria categorized under three types: digital banks by microfinance banks, digital banks by fintechs, and digital banks by traditional banks.